ryjen/ryjen.github.io/content/post/musings/questioning-the-suffering.md

 Do you feel entitled to be a victim of someone or something else?

-Do you think you mind or the situation generates more suffering?
+Do you think your mind or the situation generates more suffering?

 That you deserve better?
 That you are overlooked?